Jerik0/Codeup-extra-curricular/Presentation_Notes/word-problem-interpretation.md

 If there are any 'main' skills in programming, I would say that 'code-interpretation' -or translating a problem from words to actual code- is one of them.

 Unfortunately a lot of recognition of patterns used in programming just comes down to raw experience.
 I'm sure you've heard experienced programmers say 'Well just start coding!'...
 Great, thanks for the support, dude.
-But honestly it kind of is just like that in a manner of speaking.
+But honestly it is kind of like that in a manner of speaking.
 You just need to start.

 Luckily, practice makes perfect.
 Or near perfect.
 However, its hard to build a house if you've never seen one, or if you don't know what a hammer is or how to use it.
 So the first steps would be learning: